fuma-nama/discord-bot-dashboard-next/README.md

 > About to be deprecated
 >
 > Please consider other alternatives.
-You may continuely use it but no support will be provided.
+You may continuously use it but no support will be provided.

 ![banner](./document/preview-new.png)